Roll20/roll20-api-scripts/HealthColors/README.md

 - **Palette-Based Color Shifting**: Automatically transitions across a 3-stop health gradient with a dedicated dead color at 0 HP.
 - **Built-In Palettes**: Choose between `default` and `colorblind` palettes for clearer table visibility.
 - **Aura & Tint Modes**: Choose between a glowing health ring (Aura 1) or a full token color overlay (Tint).
-- **Aura 1 Exclusive Management**: The script only manages Aura 1.
-You are free to manually use Aura 2 for range indicators, light sources, or status markers without script interference.
+- **Exclusive Mode Management**: The script manages either Aura 1 (aura mode) or the token tint (tint mode) — never both simultaneously.
+In tint mode, Aura 1 is left untouched alongside Aura 2, freeing both rings for manual use as range indicators, light sources, or status markers.
 - **Aura 1 & Aura 2 Details in Output**: Settings output includes Aura 1 Shape/Tint and Aura 2 Radius/Shape/Tint rows using state-backed defaults for clear reference.
-- **Manual Overrides**: Visual updates are only triggered when health values change.
-You can manually adjust colors or radii in the token settings, and they will "stick" until the next time the token takes damage or heals.
+- **Manual Overrides**: In aura mode, Aura 1 is re-synced to the health color on each HP change but is otherwise left alone.
+In tint mode, Aura 1 is never touched by the script, so manual aura settings persist permanently alongside the health tint.
 - **Blood & Heal FX**: Spawns custom particle effects when tokens are hurt or healed.
 - **Automated Dead Status**: Automatically applies a configurable status marker (default: Red X) when a token reaching 0 HP.
 - **NPC vs PC Config**: Separate settings for players and NPCs, including nameplate visibility and health tracking toggles.